replicatedhq/replicated-docs/docs/reference/custom-resource-application.md

 When an exact version is specified, the app manager will choose the matching major and minor version.

 ## requireMinimalRBACPrivileges
-When set to `true`, this instructs the app manager to create a namespace-scoped Role and RoleBinding, instead of the default cluster-scoped ClusterRole and ClusterRoleBinding.
+When set to `true`, the app manager creates a namespace-scoped Role and RoleBinding, instead of the default cluster-scoped ClusterRole and ClusterRoleBinding.

-When installing with [minimal role-based access control (RBAC)](../reference/custom-resource-application#requireminimalrbacprivileges), the app manager recognizes if the preflight checks have failed due to insufficient privilege.
-When this occurs, a `kubectl preflight` command will be displayed that can be ran manually in the cluster to run the preflight checks.
-When the command is ran and completes, the  results are automatically uploaded to the app manager.
+When installing with [minimal role-based access control (RBAC)](../reference/custom-resource-application#requireminimalrbacprivileges), the app manager recognizes if the preflight checks failed due to insufficient privileges.
+When this occurs, a `kubectl preflight` command is displayed that can be ran manually in the cluster to run the preflight checks.
+When the command runs and completes, the results are automatically uploaded to the app manager.

-An example of the format for this command is below:
+**Example:**

 ```bash
 curl https://krew.sh/preflight | bash
 kubectl preflight secret/<namespace>/kotsadm-<appslug>-preflight
 ```
 For more information, see the [RBAC](../vendor/packaging-rbac) documentation.

 ## ports